Skip to content

 • Working with other publishers to collect anonymised diversity data to assess where there are potential biases in our peer review system

 For Royal Society Open Science, Open Biology and Proceedings B, publication of peer review information (anonymous by default unless the reviewer signs their report) is mandatory.
-For Proceedings A, we offer authors the option to publish peer review information - this will soon be extended to Biology Letters.
+For Proceedings A and Biology Letters, we offer authors the option to publish peer review information.

 For submissions to the Philosophical Transactions journals, the guest editor of the issue manages the review process and is encouraged to seek at least two referees for each paper.